 Note that when Julia’s father speaks, a new paragraph begins.
 This makes it easier for the reader to keep track of who is saying what because the indented line is a strong signal that someone else is talking.

 The only exception to this rule is when a character makes a long speech.
-In this case, you may wish to break up their dialogue into paragraphs as they change subjects, just as you would in standard writing.
+In this case, you may wish to break up their dialogue into paragraphs as they change subject, just as you would in standard writing.
 When you do so, you begin each new paragraph with quotation marks to remind the reader that someone is still speaking, but you don’t use closing quotation marks until the speech has ended.
 For example:

 "I want to make sure everyone is ready for the field trip next week," the teacher said.
 "That means you’ll need to pack your lunches the night before and make sure that you bring plenty of water and a bag that is comfortable to carry.